 - Changes in Tax Exemptions

 The previously granted income tax exemptions for local water districts were removed.
-This imposition will will most likely push their prices up in the country.
+This imposition will most likely push their prices up in the country.

 In addition, income tax exemption of regional or area headquarters (RHQ) was also removed.